Greece Travel Tips

 The economic crisis has meant hard times for many in Greece, for this

-reason share your money wisely and spent it locally.
+reason share your money wisely and spend it locally.
 This ensures the money you

 spend in Greece stays with the local community.
 Use small family-owned pensions